-By focussing on the few definites - location, size, angle and alignment, we can be certain that someone, long ago, was trying to impress upon us that they knew things.
+By focusing on the few definites – location, size, angle and alignment, we can be certain that someone, long ago, was trying to impress upon us that they knew things.
 They wanted our attention.

 You’ve probably heard of the biblical Tower of Babel.
 The word “Babel”, in its original Akkadian language means “the gate to god”.
 In Mesopotamia attempts to recreate the Tower of Babel were known as ziggurats – man-made mountains with a shrine at the top.

 A ziggurat is a pyramidal, stepped temple tower. characteristic of the major cities of Mesopotamia (now in Iraq) from about 2200 until 500 BC.
 The ziggurat was always built with a core of mud brick and an exterior covered with baked brick.
 It had no internal chambers and was usually square or rectangular, averaging either 170 feet square or 125 170 feet (40 50 metres) at the base.
 Approximately 25 ziggurats are known, being equally divided in number among Sumer, Babylonia, and Assyria.